MikelBai/Pong-in-Java/README.md

 # pong
 Pong using the Processing library.
-I think you might have to download Processing before you can run this.

-Spiced it up from regular Pong mildly with blocks in the middle as obstacles.
-Spiced it up buggily with attempts at angling the ball according to where it hit the paddle.
+I added obstacles in the middle, as well as a way of calculating the exit angle of the ball based off of where it initially hit the paddle.

-Ball sometimes goes through paddle.
-Ball sometimes goes through obstacles.
-Ball sometimes angles wrong.

-Unsure of where exactly I went wrong, but I kinda like it like this.